Norberto-Boa/Gym-check-in-app/README.md

 - [x] Must be able to get the logged user profile data
 - [] Must be able to get the logged user previous check-ins number
 - [ ] User must be able to see the history of the check-ins
-- [ ] User must be able to search for near gyms
+- [x] User must be able to search for near gyms (less than 10 km distance)
-- [ ] User must be able to search for gyms by name
+- [x] User must be able to search for gyms by name
 - [x] User must be able to check-in on gyms
 - [ ] User must be able to check in
 - [x] Must be able to register gym